-Why is Community Counts important?
+Why is Community Counts Important?

 This information is critical for Washington University’s national benchmarking efforts, which increasingly require metrics regarding our community engagement.
-Internally, this information is used to gauge the scope and depth of our community partnerships, and inform opportunities for collaboration across the schools and departments.
+Internally, this information is used to gauge the scope and depth of our community partnerships, and inform opportunities for improvement and collaboration across the schools and departments.

 Initiatives included in Community Counts meet ALL of the following criteria: